- The takeaway from this episode is … trusting where guidance is pointing you to go has no expectations.

 First of all, you came into this life as a limitless being.
 You could do anything you set your mind to.
 As a baby, even though you couldn’t yet walk you found a way to get to the other side of the room.
 You found a way when you got a little older to escape the jail of your crib.
 Whatever you saw as limiting you, you found the solution.
 Once you implemented this solution it was no longer a limitation.

 What has changed?
-What changed is that people and society have gotten you to believe in limitations that you can’t, or shouldn’t do something.
-You don’t have the right education or money, or you aren’t strong enough, pretty enough or focused enough to accomplish what it is you see across on the other side of the room.
+What changed is … people and society have gotten you to believe in limitations that you can’t or shouldn’t do something.
+This led you to depend on seeking permission to do anything you felt the urge to do.
+The feedback you got reinforced limitations like; you don’t have the right education or enough money, or you aren’t strong enough, pretty enough, or focused enough to accomplish what it is you see across on the other side of the room.

-It’s not your expectations of an outcome that you set in stone that will get you there, it’s taking immediate steps by taking action right now to move toward what you desire.
+It’s not your expectations of an outcome that you set in stone that will get you there, it’s taking immediate steps right now to move that way.

 - By setting goals you are limiting yourself.

-How It Works: Anytime I feel myself expecting anything I recall my early 20s.
+HOW IT WORKS: Anytime I feel myself expecting anything, I recall my late teens into my early 20s.
 Having survived a horrendous childhood with no formal education to carry me forward or support from anyone in this world, I did what I always did, I followed my guidance.
-I have consistently received from my Spirit Guides and Angels through-out my life.
-They always showed me the truth, along with what I was aligned with and the possibilities.
+I have consistently received timely guidance from my Spirit Guides and Angels throughout my life.
+They always showed me the truth, what I was aligned with, and the possibilities that were in alignment with me at that moment.
 I took action on those possibilities and success came fast and furious.
 I didn’t know what to expect, I was just in the flow, riding that wave.
-I had no goals only endless opportunities that I got to experience.
-I was grateful to get to do this.
-The point is, all because I wasn’t expecting anything it was all working better than I could have done on my own.
+I had no goals or expectations, only endless opportunities that I got to experience.
+I was grateful to get to do all this.
+It’s gratitude that has always made everything I’ve done, not only possible but fun!
+The point is, it was all working better than I could have done on my own.
+I had help!
 Life is a gift when you live it this way.
-By trusting the flow and being connected you will achieve far more than you ever expected. ~ Linda Deir
+By trusting the flow and believing in yourself – you will achieve far more than you ever expected. ~ Linda Deir